'Tour Support Reimagined' is on sale now

 The mixtape is available for download now via Bandcamp for a suggested minimum donation of £5.
 The proceeds from the sales will go Girls Rock London, a movement aiming to achieve gender equality in the music industry.

-The mixtape will also be released on limited edition vinyl via Blood Records on October 7 and can be pre-ordered here.
-The release will also coincide with a Dream Wife curated vinyl release day show at Rough Trade East, London, also ob October 7.
-All albums pre-ordered will gain two tickets for the event.
+‘Tour Support Reimagined’ is also out on limited edition vinyl via Blood Records and can be ordered here.
+The band also played a vinyl release day show at Rough Trade East, London tonight (October 7).

 The artists involved in the project and where they are from, together with the album’s track listing are listed below: